• Skip to primary navigation

 Fix if you have the opportunity

 These are helpful but can be time-consuming fixes.
 That said, they can genuinely improve user experience and page speed.
-Think about doing these tasks – or, the very least, when modifying your site, think carefully before adding these kinds of components.
+Think about doing these tasks – or, at least, when modifying your site, think carefully before adding these components.

 Plugins and Widgets